 | Top |

-David Byram-Wigfield was a chorister in Durham Cathedral and served his National Service in the Durham Light Infantry, and read History and English at Emmanuel College, Cambridge.
+David Byram-Wigfield was a chorister in Durham Cathedral, served his National Service as a medical orderly in the Durham Light Infantry, and read History and English at Emmanuel College, Cambridge.

 | Top |